sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 * The amount of time you've personally spent decommissioning systems vs. creating them.
 If it's not at least a 5-to-1 ratio, you're probably part of the problem&mdash;along with everyone else, no worries.
 * We ran a [survey of devs](https://info.sourcegraph.com/hubfs/CTA%20assets/sourcegraph-big-code-survey-report.pdf) where 51% said their company's codebase had grown 100x over the last 10 years.
 The kind of person who's skeptical of that number (I'm with you, it does seem high) is probably the kind of person who agrees with the overall point.
 (Speak up if not!)

-What allows this rapid increase in software complexity (and, overall, software quality and features)? **We've become accustomed to dev tools getting better rapidly,** which has cancelled out enough of the overall increase in complexity so that our human brains can still get by.
+What allows this rapid increase in software complexity (and, I hope, a corresponding increase in software quality and features)?
+Dev tools are getting better rapidly and cancelling out some of the complexity increase so that our human brains can still get by.

 #### Don't take software progress for granted

+We've become accustomed to dev tools getting better rapidly.
+And without massive improvements in dev tooling over the last 25 years, software could not have improved so much over that period.

-But software progress isn't a given.
+But continual progress isn't a given, for dev tools or software itself.
 No fundamental law of nature says that software gets better each year.
-Without massive improvements in dev tooling over the last 25 years, software could not have improved so much over that period. {/* Can you imagine working in your current codebase with tools even from 5-10 years ago?
-Even if you can, you'd probably be at least a little bit less effective, and your other team members even more so.
-Look, I'm not someone who loves using the new buzzword tech.
-I use Emacs, and we use Go and TypeScript (with React) here at Sourcegraph.
-But I find even all of those things have gotten significantly better in the last 2 years even. */}

 #### Codebases are growing fast